lcarvajal/personal-finance-analyzer/README.md

 - Uses a [Notion Integration](https://www.notion.so/integrations) so that my wife and I can continue tracking cash transactions on Notion.
 - Analyzes transaction history in `analysis.ipynb`.

-This program imports credit card transactions and categorizes them in a way Lukas wants.
-The categorized data can then be used to analyze in `analysis.ipynb`.

 ## Support
 - Capital One transactions